 FAQs | terms & conditions

-Each customer in this webshop is actively supporting all my further projects and releases, which will include mainly free / shareware projects like my YouTube video productions.
-Even such projects, which are free of any charge for the public domain users are product of many hours of work and were sometimes quite expensive in the production, like rent fees for the concert halls, for the instruments or for the expensive recording equipment used to make the recording.
-All the items price tags were set here as low as possible.
+Dear customer, with your purchase in this webshop you are becoming an active supporter of all my projects.
+As all my projects and releases are cross-financed, the turnover of this webshop will be used for such things like the webhosting / server costs of this website, future releases of the scores and of my audio or video recordings- including free / shareware projects like the YouTube video releases.
+Although YouTube videos are free of any charge for the users, these video productions done on the professional quality level have been including countless hours of work and were sometimes quite expensive in the production costs, which often included rent fees for the concert halls, hire costs for the professional instruments (like a rent of Stainway & Sons pianos including tuning) or hire of the expensive audio & video recording equipment, costs of the recording crew, sometimes inevitable to produce such quality recording.
+All the items price tags were set here in the webshop as low as possible.
 Some people would prefer if the items would cost less.
-If one considers that I live in one of the most expensive countries in the world, the price charged for the most expensive item in this webshop (presently PDF file with Bottesini concerto orchestra material) would barely last for a romantic dinner for two in one of the most charming restaurants of my city.
-I have spent over 4 months of work working on the orchestrartion and layout for this specific item.
-Many other items from the webshop here needed months, or sometimes even years of my work to be completed.
-That's why I consider for myself this webshop rather as a hobby- and as a service for my fans and followers.
-It is also an indication for me how far should I go futher with the releases of the already fully completed recording productions from the past years- when will they be- or will they be released at all.
-With highest gratitude to all the supporters of my projects- all you who buy the items here- please have patience, as the frequency of my future releases will be strongly dependent on how well are my present releases are being sold here, as all my future productions are cross-financed with the turnover from this webshop.
+If one considers that I live in one of the most expensive countries in the world, the price charged for the most expensive item in this webshop (presently PDF file with orchestra material for Bottesini's concerto) would barely last for a romantic dinner for two in one of the fancy restaurants in my city.
+And I have spent over 4 months of work only on that orchestration and the layout.
+Many items in this webshop needed months, or sometimes even years of my work to be completed.
+The popularity of the items in this webshop will be used as an indication for all future releases- there will be more releases of the popular items- and less releases of the less popular ones.
+With highest gratitude to all the supporters of my projects- thank you very much everybody for your support, with every purchase here you show me your love.

 In this area most of my double bass scores and audio recordings will be available.
 The store will be updated on a regular basis and many more items will be available here in the future.

-Shipping of the media (like the CDs) can usually be completed within a week.
-The shop price of the CDs includes the standard shipping costs, an optional insured shipping with tracking number is no problem, it costs around 2.15€ extra.
+The scores as PDF files and downloadable MP3 files can be downloaded instantly after the purchase and a successful payment process via PayPal website.
+Shipping of the media (like the CDs) can usually be completed within a week- otherwise I will let you know.
+Please check if the shop price of the CDs includes the standard shipping costs (regarding the shipping address).
+An optional, insured shipping with tracking number is no problem at all, it costs around 2.15€ extra.
 CDs will usually be shipped within one week after the payment.
 In other case there will be a note.
 Delivery time depends on postal services.

 CDs SHIPPING: DISCLAIMER

-The shipping service included in the CD price is neither tracked nor insured, so it is on purchaser's risk.
+The standard shipping service included in the CD price is neither tracked nor insured, so it is on purchaser's risk.
 In the Northwest of Europe, postal delivery services are very reliable but even here letters get occasionally lost.
-If the delivery address is outside of the EU/Switzerland, please mind that your local customs in some cases may charge additional fees, which have to be paid by the purchaser.
-As a really busy private person it is impossible for me to offer full customer service like all large online-shops albeit I give my best.
+If the delivery address is outside of the EU/Switzerland, please mind that the custom officers in your region in some cases may charge additional fees, which have to be paid by the purchaser.
+As a really busy private person it is impossible for me to offer full customer service like all large online-shops do, albeit I give my best.
 So please mind that and order CDs in this shop only if you are aware of my logistical limits and you agree with that.

-All the scores are saved in PDF format, minimal resolution is 300dpi (extremely high quality)
+All the scores are saved in PDF format, at least in a resolution of 300dpi (extremely high quality)

 (ONLY EU): VAT ON E-SERVICES

-Since 01.01.2017 the customers from the EU countries are charged with VAT on e-services so all my EU-customers should mind that there will be an additional tax by countries of their residence for all the electronical items (like scores as PDF files, or downloadable audio files).
+Since 01.01.2015 the customers from the EU countries are charged with VAT on e-services by their countries.
+So all my EU-customers should mind that there will be an additional tax in the rate of the countries of their residence.
+This is applicable for all electronical items (like scores as PDF files, or downloadable audio files).
 Physical items like CDs are not charged with this tax.

 SCORES: LAYOUT PHILOSOPHY

 All the double bass scores here contain exclusively bass and violin clefs, while tenor clef is never used.
-The transcriptions are done in manner of "Urtext" editions, as close as possible to the source.
+The transcriptions are done in the style of Urtext-editions, as close as possible to the source (composer's text).
 Items contain information about sources and changes.
-The fingerings are not printed.
+The fingerings are usually not printed in the scores.

-The double bass parts here are in general for tuning in fourths.
+All the double bass parts here are for tuning in fourths.
 In some releases the lowest string is tuned down to a half- or whole tone lower.
 These are the common double bass tuning variants available in this store:

 - GDAE | "in C" (without transposition)